ebassi/json-glib/README.md

 ----
 JSON-GLib tracks bugs in the GNOME Bugzilla.

-If you find a bug in JSON-GLib, please file a bug using [the appropriate form][bugzilla-enter].
+If you find a bug in JSON-GLib, please file an issue using [the appropriate form][bugzilla-enter-bug].
+You can also check [the list of open bugs][bugzilla-bug-page].

 Required information:

- * the version of JSON-GLib;
+ * the version of JSON-GLib
- * if it is a development version, the branch of the git repository;
+  * if it is a development version, the branch of the git repository
- * the JSON data that produced the bug (if any);
+ * the JSON data that produced the bug (if any)
- * a small test case, if none of the test units exhibit the behaviour;
+ * a small, self-contained test case, if none of the test units exhibit the buggy behaviour
- * in case of a segmentation fault, a full stack trace with debugging symbols obtained through gdb is greatly appreaciated.
+ * in case of a segmentation fault, a full stack trace with debugging symbols obtained through gdb is greatly appreaciated

 RELEASE NOTES
 -------------